starrymedia/upticknetworkdocs/guides/localnet/testnet_cmd.md

 ## Nodes

 A node directory is created for each validator node.
-Within each node directory is a `{{ $themeConfig.project.binary }}` directory.
-The `{{ $themeConfig.project.binary }}` directory is the home directory for each node, which includes the configuration and data files for that node (i.e. the same files included in the default `~/.{{ $themeConfig.project.binary }}` directory when running a single node).
+Within each node directory is a `uptickd` directory.
+The `uptickd` directory is the home directory for each node, which includes the configuration and data files for that node (i.e. the same files included in the default `~/.uptickd` directory when running a single node).

 ## Start Testnet